langeeri/trnsys-plc-middleware/README.md

     ```

 ## Contents
-Inside the 'src' folder, you will find the following files:
+Inside the 'src' directory, you will find the following files:

 ### main.py
 This module provides functionality to interface with Modbus servers as part of a TRNSYS simulation.